Paranoid (album): Composition

 "Planet Caravan" was an unusually quiet song which showcased that the band was capable of more than bone crushing guitar riffs.
 Iommi admitted that the band had doubts about the mellow number, telling Classic Albums, "It was almost one of those 'Should we do this?'" with Butler adding, "We just came up with that in the studio and it was really laid back so and we didn't want to come out with the usual love crap.
 So it was about floating through the universe with your loved one, instead of 'Let's go down to the pub and have some chips', or whatever ...
 Just taking a spaceship out into the stars and having the ultimate romantic weekend."
 Django Reinhardt's jazz influence is apparent on Iommi's guitar playing.

 "Hand of Doom" dealt with the problem of soldiers returning from the Vietnam War strung out on heroin, which the band witnessed first-hand when they played two American Army bases but, as Butler observed to Matthew Longfellow in 2010, there was "nothing on the news about this.
 There was no programs telling you that the US troops in Vietnam, to get through that horrible war, were like fixing up and all this kinda thing.
-It just stuck in me head and when we got to "Hand of Doom", that's what I wrote it about".
+It just stuck in my head and when we got to "Hand of Doom", that's what I wrote it about".

-According to Butler, Ward's drum solo "Rat Salad" resulted from the band having to play 8 and 3/4-hour spots a night in Europe early in their career.
+According to Butler, Ward's drum solo "Rat Salad" resulted from the band having to play eight 3/4-hour spots a night in Europe early in their career.
 "Bill used to fill out a whole 45 minutes doing a drum solo just to get rid of that 45 minutes," he revealed to Classic Albums.
 "I have no idea where the title came from, though."
 While Butler may have now forgotten where the title of "Rat Salad" came from, in 1971 he was on record stating it came from a joke about Ward's hair having not been combed.

 In 2013, Sabbath biographer Mick Wall described the closing track on the album, "Fairies Wear Boots", as a "hard-driving riff sweetened by a beautifully baleful melody" with a lyric written by Osbourne about a nasty encounter with a group of skinheads.